willtholke/willtholke/README.md

 <!-- Header & Intro -->
 <h1>Hi, I'm Will 👋</h1>
 <p>I'm studying Computer Science at UC Berkeley.
-I'll be making more contributions and creating larger projects as I learn more about bridging the gap between computer science and my other interests.

 Feel free to connect with me on LinkedIn!</p>